 A fine dink again down the left channel for Marv to latch onto, again we saw Marv beat his man, and again cross the ball hard and low into the box, but sadly no amber shirt present in the box to slot it home.
 Still at least every game in recent weeks we seem to be creating more and more chances.
 I think with a real out and out striker, every chance we create, we’ll stand more of chancing of converting this into goals-well hopefully anyway.

 We started to sit back a little deep at times, and allow Wood more time on the ball.
 Wood clearly trying to get back into the game.
 Again the ref not noticing a number of poor fouls, and being very one-sighted, and giving Wood everything they claimed, making a right meal out of it too!

-Sutton's second goal in today's game came from a free kick taken by Beauts, who dinked the ball into Dundo, who really has been an influential player this season.
-Dundo held the ball up using his strength, then layed the ball off to Beauts on the right, who looked up, found his spot, and tucked it home.
+Sutton’s second goal in today’s game came from a free kick taken by Beauts, who dinked the ball into Dundo, who really has been an influential player this season.
+He held the ball up using his strength, then laid the ball off back to Beauts on the right, who looked up, found his spot, and tucked it home.
 It all looked so easy.
 It was as if Wood just stood still, and let us straight through.